1.31.2006

 Interesting Accidents - When the Lens Doesn't Couple to the Meter

 Anyway, had a bunch of under-exposed pix from Pacific Grove.
 Never being one to say die, I fired up Photoshop to see what would happen if I played with them a bit.
-The results are, well, interesting. not something I would do again, but interesting nonetheless.
+The results are, well, interesting. not something I would do again, but in

 Welcome "The Thing of the Moment" to the Blogroll